jekuno/milia/README.md

    $ bundle install
 ```

-### WARNING: don't go commando and try to change everything at once!
+### WARNING: Don't go commando and try to change everything at once!
 Don't be a perfectionist and try to bring up a fully written app at once!

 Just follow the instructions for creating the sample, exactly, step-by-step.
 Get the basics working.
 Then change, adapt, and spice to taste.